Ryohskay/Ryohskay/README.md

 - ⚡ Fun fact: ...
 -->

-I am a university student studying Computing.
-I am studying about Distributed Systems, Software Engineering, Software and Entrepreneurship, and Swedish (Till A2/B1) this semester.
+I am a student studying Computing at the University of Aberdeen.
+Interested in may programming languages, natural language processing, and public transport🚌🚃.